-We next present the results where the input data are taken from the MO checkerboard model and the phase classification is performed using the machine (B), to argue the similarity/difference between the flat-band states of different lattice structures.
-In Figs.~\ref{fig:SCL}(c) and \ref{fig:SCL}(d), we show the probability obtained by the machine learning for the zero modes (i.e., the flat-band states) and the finite-energy modes, respectively.
-Here we adopt the states that have $L^2/4$-th largest energy of all the finite-energy modes for each of Hamiltonians as the evaluation data.
-The result for the finite-energy modes [Fig.~\ref{fig:SCL}(d)] is qualitatively the same as that for Fig.~\ref{fig:SCL}(b).
-For the flat-band states [Fig.~\ref{fig:SCL}(c)], we find that the CNN successfully distinguishes flat-band states from the other states except for the small $v$ region ($v \lesssim 0.06$), despite the fact that the training data are taken from the different lattice models from the input data (i.e., the MO Kagome model).
-This result indicates that the flat-band states of the random MO models have the universal features that are not dependent on the microscopic lattice structures.
+We next present the results where the input data are taken from the MO checkerboard model and the phase classification is performed using machine (B), to examine the similarity/difference between the flat-band states of different lattice structures.
+In Figs.~\ref{fig:SCL}(c) and \ref{fig:SCL}(d), we show the probability obtained by machine learning for the zero modes (i.e., the flat-band states) and finite-energy modes, respectively.
+Here, we adopt the states with the $L^2/4$th largest energy of all the finite-energy modes for each Hamiltonian as the evaluation data.
+The result for the finite-energy modes [Fig.~\ref{fig:SCL}(d)] is qualitatively the same as that in Fig.~\ref{fig:SCL}(b).
+For the flat-band states [Fig.~\ref{fig:SCL}(c)], we find that the CNN successfully distinguishes flat-band states from the other states except for small $v$ ($v \lesssim 0.06$), despite the fact that the training data are taken from different lattice models from the input data (i.e., the MO Kagome model).
+This result indicates that the flat-band states of the random MO models have universal features that are not dependent on microscopic lattice structures.